 Chain-of-Thought Prompting

-Chain-of-thought prompting is a technique that asdf encourages the language model to think step by step, reasoning through the problem before providing an answer.
+Chain-of-thought prompting is a technique that encourages the language model to think step by step, reasoning through the problem before providing an answer.
 This can improve the quality of the response and make it easier to understand.

 Chain-of-Thought Prompting